NavaraCloudServices/github-copilot-groundschool/exercisefiles/node_typescript/README.md

-# Activate GitHub Copilot using Nodejs and Typescript
+# Goal

-Demo project for running labs to evaluate Copilot viability
+The goal is to create a server using typescript with the help of GitHub Copilot.
+Follow the instructions below and try to use GitHub Copilot as much as possible.

-> Make sure GitHub Copilot is configure and enabled for the current language, just check the status bar on the bottom right corner of VS Code.
+Try different things and see what GitHub Copilot can do for you.

 ## Exercises